jamesphh/NationalTrust-PathFinder/README.md

 It finds the user National Trust locations based upon certain parameters they select and then finds the shortest path between them.

 This project includes:
-a login system, storing the users username and encryped password in an SQLite database;
+a login system, storing the users username and encrypted password in an SQLite database;
 JSON handling to retrieve infrormation about the various locations;
 mathematical equations to find the great circle distance between locations from the coordinates;
 an API to retrieve the users coordinates from the postcode they enter;